 When hovering the mouse cursor over a change, the change window will pop up.
 It’s possible to navigate here, to see the change contents in full, as well as to accept or reject the change (also via short cuts):

 While change tracking is active in DramaQueen, all related features are accessible from the changes bar which is shown along the bottom of the text.
 The most frequently used features are right on the bar, as well as information about the change at the text caret and navigating between the changes:

 The gear menu provides access to all additional options:

 The behavior regarding text changes is easy to configure according to personal preferences.
-The option Configure change display can be reached from the mentioned gear-menu in the changes bar.
-Among other things, it allows to set colors for highlighting changes, for the different writers and revisions.
+The option Configure change display can be reached from the mentioned gear-menu in the changes bar below the text.
+Among other things, it allows to set colors for highlighting changes, for the different writers and revisions or the option to mark changes with a * in the page margin..
 Additionally it allows to filter the changes, for example to see only those changes from a certain writer or only of the active revision:

 Writers can use text changes not only for highlighting each other’s changes in order to synchronize them.
 A writer working alone may also use the feature ‘revision’ to separate his own changes into distinctive versions of the text.
 While other text editing software would merely attribute all the changes to him, DramaQueen gives them an additional attribute, which is the ‘revision’ that each change belongs to:

 Two additional very practical features are ‘Mark as changed’ and ‘Mark as unchanged’.
 Simply select a range of text and label it as a change or remove that label.
 Consider a paragraph that has been heavily modified, it will contain lots of small deletions and insertions that obscure the bigger picture.
 In DramaQueen just select the paragraph and ‘mark as changed’ it as a whole.